chrisdalen/IDATA2305---Operating-Systems/Assigment 2/README.md

 ![img_2.png](img_2.png)

-If we increase the number of available tickets to 12, all customers will be able to book tickets, and we can see that the value of `availableTickets` will be 0 at the end of the program, and decrease as expected:
+If we increase the number of available tickets to **12**, all customers will be able to book tickets, and we can see that the value of `availableTickets` will always be 0 at the end of the program, and decrease as expected during the running of the program:

 ![img_3.png](img_3.png)